prpole/dissertation/chapter2/main.md

 Jack London's geology, in short, is a geology of the human, a geology in which the human is both the subject and object of study.
 A century later, we have a name for this geology: the Anthropocene.
-This chapter will explore the ways Jack London uses the narrative techniques of naturalism to construct an experience of species as a lived identity, focusing particularly on his short story "To Build a Fire" (1908) and his late agricultural novels, *Burning Daylight* (1913) and *The Valley of the Moon* (1915).
-This exploration will ultimately suggest that London had preemptively taken up one of the chief heuristic challenges posed by the Anthropocene as a theoretical discourse almost a century before that discourse began: to consider the place of natural history in human history (and vice versa) by expanding the temporal scope of what constitutes "human history", rendering the human species itself as an identity that is able to be experienced as such, and using this experience of species as a way to understand the role of the human in the long history of the planet.
-In pursuing this argument, I will consider the ways that London's well known use of non-human perspectives lets him come to terms with the human identity from without, but I will also confront the difficulty of separating London's confused perspectives on race with his attempts to think through species as a defining category.
-Finally, I will show that London takes the narration of species-as-such that he developed over the course of the first decade of the twentieth century and extends it to an analysis of the detrimental influence of human activity on the planet in his late agricultural novels (and in his life on the experimental ranch that inspired them).
-In short, an understanding of the human based on a geological timescale is a basis for London's understanding of the causes of extensive environmental destruction as well as potential responses to it.
+This chapter will explore the ways Jack London uses the narrative techniques of naturalism to represent the experience of species as such, taking a natural-historical category that touches the geological timescale as the basis of an idealized human collective.
+Focusing particularly on his well known short story "To Build a Fire" (1908) and the less prominent agricultural novel *The Valley of the Moon* (1915), this exploration will ultimately suggest that London had preemptively taken up one of the chief heuristic challenges posed by the Anthropocene as a theoretical discourse almost a century before that discourse began: to consider the place of natural history in human history (and vice versa) by expanding the temporal scope of what constitutes "human history", rendering the human species itself as an identity that is able to be experienced as such, and using this experience of species as a way to understand the role of the human in the long history of the planet.

+In pursuing this argument, I will explore commonalities in the formal techniques that London uses across these works to narrate the human identity from without, particularly his use of typological characters to make the individual subjectivity stand in for a collective and the way distance between the narrator and the subjectivity of the protagonist is used to identify certain experiences as indicative of the species as a whole.
+But I will also confront the difficulty of separating London's confused perspectives on race with his attempts to think through species as a defining category.
+Finally, I will show that London takes the narration of species experience that he developed over the course of his best-known work and extends it to an analysis of the detrimental influence of human activity on the planet in his late agricultural novels (and in his life on the experimental ranch that inspired them).
+In short, an understanding of the human based on the geological timescale is a basis for London's understanding of what causes extensive environmental destruction, but taking the human species as a foundation for positive collective action is also his starting point for remediation.

 And yet, thinking the human geologically as London does has until recently constituted a category error.
 The human is mere biology, and we had thus (until the discovery of the Anthropocene) been assumed to interact with other lifeforms and our immediate environment without so much as scratching the surface of the geological record.
-What the designation of the Anthropocene recognizes, however, is that despite being barely more than the period at the end of the vast history of the planet, the human has now ascended to the scale of a geological force that could well define that planet's future, leaving many and various marks in the stratigraphic record as we unwittingly alter the function of the most basic systems of the natural environment.[^ln-stratigraphy] Attempts to confront the Anthropocene, whether conceptually or practically, have found in this most basic premise a considerable stumbling block because of its reliance on an uncomplicated universal "human".
+What the designation of the Anthropocene recognizes, however, is that despite being barely more than a footnote in the long history of the Earth, the human has now ascended to the scale of a geological force that could well define that planet's future, leaving many and various stratigraphic footprints as we unwittingly alter the most basic systems of our natural environment.
+Attempts to confront the Anthropocene, whether conceptually or practically, have found in this most basic premise a considerable stumbling block because of its reliance on an uncomplicated universal "human", or "Anthropos".
 To act in recognition that the human collective has become a geological force, one has to first experience oneself as fundamentally part of that human collective---not even biologically or geologically, but as part of an identity that precedes and exceeds the intellect and the individual.